yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## Creating the install image
 Let's begin with the step that requires a Mac.
-* Download the High Sierra installer from the App Store.
+* Follow the instructions in https://support.apple.com/en-us/HT201372 to download the desired installer.
-* Create a bootable image using a USB Drive: https://support.apple.com/en-us/HT201372 (Use a 12GB flash drive if possible, as the install image we create will be the same size as your flash drive.)
+* Now create a virtual USB Drive.
+Open Disk Utility, then navigate to `File, New Image, Blank Image...`.
+For the Image Format select `sparse disk image`.
+For Format choose `Mac OS Extended (Journaled)`.
+For Size, type in `12 GB`.
+Save it, and it should auto-mount in the left sidebar of Disk Utility.
+Click it, and note the path of the volume under `Mount Point:`.
-  * A much quicker method is to use Disk Utility to create a blank sparse image file.
-Format it as HFS+.
-Then create the boot media using the sparse image.
-Once completed, continue with the `dd` command below.
+* Follow the rest of the Apple Support Document, except replace `MyVolume` with the volume above.
-* Now, convert the bootable USB Drive back into an `.img` file.
-Type `diskutil list` to find out the name of your flash drive, and replace `/dev/disk3` in the following command:
+* Now, convert the virtual drive back into an `.img` file.
+Type `diskutil list` to find out the name of your virtual drive (the 12 GB drive), and replace `/dev/disk3` in the following command:
   ```
-  bash -lic 'sudo dd bs=1m if=/dev/disk3 of=~/Desktop/10.15.0.img'
+  bash -lic 'sudo dd bs=1m if=/dev/disk3 of=10.15.0.img'
   ```
 * Copy the bootable `.img` file to your Server.